evanx/redex/README.md

 In practice we need to reconfigure such wiring at runtime as an operational concern.
 For this purpose, use we introduce Redix.

 The name "Redix" can be interpreted as "Redis-based message eXchange."

+### Concurrency

+We use Redis message queues to avoid concurrent operations.

+Application microservices, and Redix processors, are ideally message-passing "actors" and otherwise use Redis transactions to access "shared memory" in Redis.

+We note that Node itself is designed to be asynchronous infrastructure for concurrent apps, driven by a single-threaded event loop.

 ## Processors